Stable fixed points of combinatorial threshold-linear networks: Introduction

-Note that $ j \rightarrow i$ indicates the presence of an edge from $j$ to $i$ in the graph $G$, while $j \not\rightarrow i$ indicates the absence of such an edge.
+Combinatorial threshold-linear networks (CTLNs) are a special class of threshold-linear networks, first introduced in \cite{CTLN-preprint}, whose dynamics are tightly controlled by an underlying directed graph.
+CTLNs have uniform inputs, $b_i=\theta$, and a connectivity matrix $W$ that is fully determined by a simple\footnote{A directed graph is \emph{simple} if it does not have self-loops or multiple edges between a pair of nodes} directed graph $G$ and continuous parameters $\varepsilon$ and $\delta$.
+Specifically $W = W(G,\varepsilon,\delta)$ has the form: where $ j \rightarrow i$ indicates the presence of an edge from $j$ to $i$ in the graph $G$, while $j \not\rightarrow i$ indicates the absence of such an edge.
 We additionally require that $\theta > 0$,\; $\delta >0,$ and $0 < \varepsilon < \frac{\delta}{\delta+1}$; or equivalently, $0 < \varepsilon < 1$ and $\delta> \frac{\varepsilon}{1-\varepsilon}$.
-When these conditions are met, we say that the parameters are within the \emph{legal range} (see Figure~\ref{fig:network-setup}B).
-Observe that CTLNs model an inhibition-dominated regime where edges in the graph correspond to \emph{weak inhibition}, which we think of as the sum of an excitatory connection with background global inhibition, while the absence of an edge indicates \emph{strong inhibition} (see Figure~\ref{fig:network-setup}A).
+When these conditions are met, we say that the parameters are within the \emph{legal range}\footnote{Within this parameter range, $W_{ij} \leq 0$ which guarantees that the network is competitive and activity is bounded.
+The particular constraint on $\varepsilon$ was motivated by a result in \cite{CTLN-preprint} to guarantee that a unidirectional edge is always unstable.} (see Figure~\ref{fig:network-setup}B).

-Similar to the Hopfield model \cite{Hopfield1}, stable fixed points of general threshold-linear networks have previously been studied as a model for associative memory storage and retrieval \cite{TrevesRolls, Seung-Nature, XieHahnSeung, HahnSeungSlotine, flex-memory, net-encoding, pattern-completion}.
-This work related stable fixed points to features of the matrix $W$, primarily in the case when $W$ is symmetric.
-In the special case of CTLNs, we can move beyond symmetric $W$ and directly relate stable fixed points to features of the underlying directed graph $G$.

-A key observation is that threshold-linear networks are piecewise-linear systems, and generically there is at most one fixed point per linear regime.
-These regimes, and the corresponding fixed points, can be fully specified by the \emph{support} of the fixed point -- namely, the set of active neurons $\sigma \subseteq [n] \od \{1, \ldots, n\}$ which have positive firing rate (see Section~\ref{sec:general-background} for more details).
-In prior work \cite{fp-paper}, we proved a series a \emph{graph rules} showing that we can rule in and rule out fixed points of $W$ solely from features of the corresponding graph.
-We also conjectured that the supports of stable fixed points of CTLNs precisely correspond to {\it target-free cliques}.
-These are subsets $\sigma \subseteq[n]$ that are {\it cliques} (all-to-all bidirectionally connected in $G$) that do not have targets.
-A node $k$ is a \emph{target} of $\sigma$ if $k \notin \sigma$ and $i \to k$ for all $i \in \sigma$.